xmartlabs/python-template/README.md

 ## Project setup

-The only things you need are [Docker](https://docs.docker.com/engine/install/), [Docker Compose](https://docs.docker.com/compose/install/), and [Visual Studio Code](https://code.visualstudio.com/download).
+The only things you need are [Docker](https://docs.docker.com/engine/install/), [Docker Compose](https://docs.docker.com/compose/install/), and a code editor with devcontainer support like [Visual Studio Code](https://code.visualstudio.com/download).
 Once you open the template with VS Code, it will recommend that you install the [Dev Containers extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) if you don’t have it already.
 Then, a pop-up will appear to reopen the template in the devcontainer, or you can use `Ctrl / Cmd + shift + P` -> `Dev Containers: Open Folder in Container…`.

 And that's it, everything is ready to use.
 By using the VS Code terminal with `Ctrl / Cmd + J`, you'll be inside the container to run any command or start the server with `uvicorn src.main:app --reload --host 0.0.0.0 --port 8000`.